August 2017 - Feeling Slow

-August's member's answer was from Neil in London.
-Neil's not been running long himself and has some advice:
+This answer is from Neil, who's not been running long himself and has some advice:

 “Can somebody who has been in exactly the same position as you not too long ago offer some advice?
 I started running to help lose weight, but embarrassingly realised I couldn't run much faster than I walked.

 I recruited some friends - with whom I was brutally honest - to come with me on runs.
 We had a rule that rather than "running" we'd make the occasion a sociable affair with a bit of walking, a bit of running, and then back to a nominated person's house for post-exercise tea (and the occasional cake).

 What's great about this is that most of the group got the running bug and stuck with it.
 We're all getting fitter (and faster) as a result.
 But we stick to the format of the run and our big rule is that the group travels at the pace of the slowest person there.”

 Thanks, Neil.
 Great advice and hope you continue to get speedier.